mosesdaudu001/Detect_Stopped_Cars/README.md

 ## Step 2: Run the `python` file
 `python stopped_car_detect.py`

+## Added Feature
+You can now run the docker file directly and ot will give you the exact same result

+`docker build -t stopped_car .`
+then after building
+`docker run stopped_car`

 ### Side Notes:
 1. I want to add the functionality to save images of vehicles that have stopped into a folder.
-2. I want to dockerize this file
+2. I want to dockerize this file - Done
 3. Change the image on the readme file
 4. Remove TG from sort and remove skimage from requirements file